adalinbv/zeroxml/README.md

 # **ZeroXML**
-This library is specially designed for reading xml configuration files and to be as low on memory management as possible.
-Modifying or writing xml files is not planned for the future.
-In most situations being able to gather data by reading an xml file is more than enough and the read-only decision provides a number of advantages over a one-size fits all approach.
+This library is specially designed for reading XML configuration files and to be as low on memory management as possible.
+Modifying or writing XML files is not planned for the future.
+In most situations being able to gather data by reading an XML file is more than enough and the read-only decision provides a number of advantages over a one-size fits all approach.
 For instance the memory footprint can be kept low and the library can be kept simple.